Antarctic Multi-Channel Seismic Data

 Antarctic Seismic Data Library System(SDLS)

 The Scientific Committee on Antarctic Research (SCAR) reached a consensus decision in April 1991 to establish the Antarctic Seismic Data Library (SDLS) and that decision was adopted the same year by the Antarctic Treaty Consultative Meeting, Recommendation XVI-12.
 Antarctic Multi-Channel Seismic(MCS) data is now made publicly available after eight years following collection through the World Data Service for Geophysics, Boulder (WDC GMG, Boulder), or other archives for general dissemination.
 This announcement details the initial release of these data to the general public through WDC GMG, Boulder.

-Twenty-seven different CD-ROMs are now available from the National Geophysical Data Center and WDC GMG, Boulder.
+Twenty-seven different CD-ROMs from the National Geophysical Data Center (now the National Centers for Environmental Information) and WDC GMG, Boulder.
 A brief description of these CDs, their SDLS numbers, and their contents are listed in table 1.
 Each CD is a stand alone entity, complete with data, documentation, and software.

 System Requirements / Operating Characteristics